Chile, Volcano Puyehue, June 2011

 (Reuters, Chile Air Force)

-The International Earthquake and Volcano Prediction
+The International Earthquake and Volcano Prediction Center

-and Objectives of the IEVPC.This team
+the Mission and Objectives of the IEVPC.This

-originated after its founders realized that there were strong correlations between the occurrences of earthquakes, tsunamis,
+team originated after its founders realized that there were strong correlations between the occurrences of earthquakes, tsunamis,

 volcanic activity, solar activity, and precursor geophysical events.